Community Group Sues Council over £600m incinerator contract

 - Remove the three tier pricing mechanism that gives contractual incentives to recycle less and waste more.
 Ensure that gate fees offered are no less than that paid by the Council, taxpayers should not be subsiding the private sector!

 - Ensure the payments made to waste collection authorities (the district councils) for waste collected and recycled (recycling credits) are set at a minimum level which is no less than £25 pt below the gate fee above, encouraging greater recycling.
-Also implement schemes to subside waste avoidance schemes on the same principle.
+Also implement schemes to subsidise waste avoidance schemes on the same principle.

 - Provide subsidy to community groups doing likewise on a similar basis